 Has the Camino been on your mind?
 If so, I encourage you to do it.
 You don’t have to walk 500 miles, or even 200 miles, just walk as much as you can.
 You don’t have to quit your job, just take a week of vacation and walk as much as you can.
 You don’t have to be an elite athlete, just go slowly and walk as much as you can.
 It’s a remarkable experience that is definitely challenging but it wields the power to transform you.

-If you need a little inspiration, check out this list of books on the Camino de Santiago.
+If you need a little inspiration, check out this list of books on the Camino de Santiago and this resource for finding the right guidebook or app.
 It includes inspirational stories and practical advice from people who have been there.
 If you are already planning a pilgrimage, you can also check these resources which include a packing list with planning tips and a budget calculator.